furudean/type-kana/README.md

 The command `npm run build` spits out a production ready build based on the [Svelte Kit adapter](https://kit.svelte.dev/docs#adapters) used.

-The current adapter used is [`@sveltejs/adapter-static`](https://github.com/sveltejs/kit/tree/master/packages/adapter-static), which outputs a static version of the app in the `build` directory.
+The current adapter used is [`@sveltejs/adapter-vercel`](https://github.com/sveltejs/kit/tree/master/packages/adapter-vercel), which outputs the app in the `.vercel_build_output` directory.

 ## Thanks to